chenkianwee/cheatsheet/cheatsheet/docs/012approach.md

 2. Software development: as no existing software solution satisfy your requirements, you develop your own software solution to achieve the task.
 3. Information technology: using the appropriate existing software to achieve the task.

+## Running a small business
+### Simple accounting
+- to create a stable monthly income for your small biz
+- You need 3 accts
+    - operational: where all your revenue goes to
+    - tax: 30% of the revenue goes here to pay taxes
+    - basic salary: your own basic salary.
+The basic salary == revenue you hit at least 75% of the time
+- once your operational acct has at least a two months baseline you can consider increasing your basic salary etc.

+### Passive income for consultancy
+- course on my expertise, launch it on udemy
+- content, tutorials -> sell ads on this website
+- sell tools and content -> data pack, donation for tools